huggingface/hub-docs/docs/hub/webhooks.md

 ### Event & Domain

-The top-level properties `repo` and `domain` are always specified and used to determine the nature of the event.
+The top-level properties `event` and `domain` are always specified and used to determine the nature of the event.

 `event` can take one of the following values: